We’re spending more time on our phones than with our significant others, so it might be time to think about reducing our screen time.

-According to a study users spent 3.6 hours per day on his or her phone, with 13% of participants described as addicted.
+According to a study, users spent 3.6 hours per day on his or her phones, with 13% of participants described as addicted.
 The psychological characteristics of smartphone addiction, and its links to narcissism, are particularly worrying.

-Here are our suggestions to spend less time on your phones
+Here are our suggestions for spending less time on your phones

 1. Turn Off Notifications